Zypperman/xiandan/05 CS Practical/CLI and conventions/VS Code/Random shit you learned.md

     ```

     - also to use variables, it follows syntax `$<varname>` ie `$CURRENT_MONTH` returns the month as two digits ('02' for Feb). | [Variable conventions](https://code.visualstudio.com/docs/editing/userdefinedsnippets#_variables) can be found here.

+- `ctrl+k , v` - renders preview in markdown in a side window.
+    - `ctrl + shift + v` - default functionality renders preview as a new tab.